- Oracle has leveled some heavy criticisms at Rimini Street.

 Oracle Offers Efficient Risk Resistant…..Innovative Upgrades?

 Oracle offers upgrades.
-But the question is what are they worth to customers?
+But the question is, what are they worth to customers?
 In the application space, Oracle has done little innovating with its application acquisitions.
 The value of these upgrades is low.
-In the database space, previous versions of databases are normally all that companies need.
+In the database space, previous versions of databases usually are all that companies need.
 There is little compelling argument for requiring Oracle upgrades.
 Rimini Street does have a management process for dealing with upgrades.
 The upgrade is not applied, but any issues arising from an upgrade are managed.

 - The combination of high prices for the products of each company, along with the support overhead dramatically draw down the value of Oracle and SAP ownership.

 The more products that a customer purchases beyond the core strength of Oracle or SAP, the lower the value of the later purchases.
 Saving money on support allows SAP and Oracle customer to re-allocate those funds to better software purchases.
-Constantly paying very high margin support to SAP and Oracle consumes funds that will always be better allocated for other purposes.
+Consistently paying very high margin support to SAP and Oracle consumes funds that will always be better allocated for other purposes.
 The situation is explained by Ahmed Azmi.

 “The 22% is maintenance AND support.
 The customers are paying for maintenance (upgrades) already but they are not getting what they pay for because Oracle products don’t get any innovation after being acquired.
 The proof is that the overwhelming majority of Oracle customers run older versions of DB and apps.
 Partly because the new versions offer no added value and partly because the costs of upgrades are way to high to justify the business value.